 Stove Categories: Freestanding or Tabletop

-By and large, campers prefer the tabletop stove.
-Their small(er) footprint and lighter weight is easy to pack up and fit into a car, and on a high-quality build like the Camp Chef Everest 2X, the drop in performance is fairly minimal.
+By and large, campers prefer tabletop stoves.
+Their small(er) footprint and lighter weight are easy to pack up and fit into a car, and on a high-quality build like the Camp Chef Everest 2X, the drop in performance is fairly minimal.
 You do need something to set it on, however.
 If you’re heading deep into the unknown or are basecamping in a remote location but still desire a gourmet meal, you’ll probably need to bring a camping table not only for the stove but also for any prep work.

 How Many Burners?